kurimochi/LA-CTF-2025_writeups/README.md

 # Overview
 This is the entry/writeup of LA CTF 2025, which took place over three days (42 hours) from Feb 7, 2025 08:00PM PST to Feb 9, 2025 02:00PM PST.

+This writeup was translated from Japanese by [DeepL translation](https://www.deepl.com/ja/translator).
+Therefore, there may be inappropriate expressions.